iann0036/tf-cfn-provider/docs/providers/aws/S3Bucket.md

 ## Properties

+`Bucket` - (Optional, Forces new resource) The name of the bucket.
+If omitted, Terraform will assign a random, unique name.

 `BucketPrefix` - (Optional, Forces new resource) Creates a unique bucket name beginning with the specified prefix.
 Conflicts with `Bucket`.

 `Acl` - (Optional) The [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) to apply.
 Defaults to "private".

 `Policy` - (Optional) A valid [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) JSON document.
 Note that if the policy document is not specific enough (but still valid), Terraform may view the policy as constantly changing in a `terraform plan`.
 In this case, please make sure you use the verbose/specific version of the policy.
 For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](/docs/providers/aws/guides/iam-policy-documents.html).

+`Tags` - (Optional) A mapping of tags to assign to the bucket.

 `ForceDestroy` - (Optional, Default:false ) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
 These objects are *not* recoverable.